jonlidgard/blog/content/project/rfsend.md

 rivals such as the Raspberry pi.
 The AM3358 Sitara processor used contains not only an ARM Cortex-A8 but also 2 32 bit 200MHz microcontrollers, known as PRU's (Programmable Realtime Units). rfsend uses one of these to create the pulse train for the 433mhz transmitter.
-They run independently of the main processor and are completely deterministic - making them great for doing timing critical tasks such as this.
+They run independently of the main processor and are compleimgeterministic - making them great for doing timing critical tasks such as this.

 ## Configuring linux to use the PRU